dadaatom/BetterConsole/README.md

 table.SetCell(new Cell("Cats"),2,0);
 ```

-Good job, now we can fill the inner cells with their data and have the console write the table.
+2. Fill the inner cells with their data and have the console write the table.

 ```csharp
 table.SetCell(new Cell("10"),1,1);